daniel-bogdoll/ad-datasets/README.md

 ## [ad-datasets](https://ad-datasets.com)

 Complete* and curated list of datasets in the field of autonomous driving.
 More details can be found in [ad-datasets: a meta-collection of data sets for autonomous driving](https://arxiv.org/abs/2202.01909).
+There is also a [PDF list](https://github.com/daniel-bogdoll/ad-datasets/blob/main/ad_datasets__Included_datasets.pdf) of the datasets including citations (where possible).

 ## Contributing